AVR-biosecurity-bioinformatics/freyr/README.md

 #### Resource limits

-If your computational environment has hard limits on the resources it can devote to the pipeline (eg. you're running on a personal computer with a set number of CPU cores and memory available), you should manually set `params.max_memory`,`params.max_cpus` and/or `params.max_time`.
+If your computational environment has hard limits on the resources it can devote to the pipeline (eg. you're running on a personal computer with a relatively small amount of CPU and memory), you should be careful to set `params.max_memory`,`params.max_cpus` and/or `params.max_time`.
 This will make sure the pipeline as a whole (for local execution), or any particular process (for cluster/SLURM execution), stays within these limits.

 By default these are set to:
 - `params.max_memory = 128.GB`